-Thieves strip copper from 23 homes for sale in Berkley in past month
+Thieves strip copper from 23 Berkley homes in September

 Berkley — Copper thieves have broken into nearly two dozen vacant homes in recent weeks in this Oakland County suburb.